xmatters/xm-labs-snow-ci-groups/README.md

 Repeat this process for the [xMCIUtils](xMCIUtils.xml) file.

-## Application ABC set up
-No additional set up is needed.
-When the Engage with xMattes form is displayed, it will retrieve the CI Groups and make them available for selection.

 ## xMatters set up
 None.
-The groups selected in the Engage with xMatters form will be added to the recipients array.
+The groups selected in the Engage with xMatters form will be added to the recipients list.

 # Testing
-To test, navigate to an already open Incident and click the Engage with xMatters button.
-A new field will be seen with selectable tags for each upstream and downstream CI based on the CI in the parent Incident ticket.
+To test, navigate to an existing Incident in ServiceNow (with an associated CI) and click the Engage with xMatters button.
+If the Incident CI has related CIs, the Add Related Service Groups button at the bottom right of the dialog will become enabled.
+Click the button to add the groups to the recipient list.

 # Troubleshooting
 Make sure the parent Incident has a CI populated.